EhtishamAshraf/Ros_Lane_Tracking/README.md

 ## Robot's Pose data
 While the robot is tracking a lane, its position and orientation data are continuously recorded in a .txt file.
 This stored data is later utilized to mark the lanes as virtual obstacles for Autonomous Navigation.
+For part 2 of the project, have a look at the following repository:
 [virtual_obstacle_lane_navigation](https://github.com/EhtishamAshraf/virtual_obstacle_lane_navigation.git)

 ## Running the Simulation